-This session is intended for the participants to learn how Boy Scouting uses its unique, age-appropriate methods to achieve the aims of Scouting.
-Boy Scouting is one of the three traditional membership divisions of the BSA.
-It delivers a program to boys who have earned the Arrow of Light rank and are at least 10 years old, or have completed the fifth grade and are at least 10, or are 11, but not yet 18 years old.
-The program achieves the BSA's objectives of developing character, citizenship, and personal fitness.
+This session is intended for the participants to learn how Scouting uses its unique, age-appropriate methods to achieve the aims of Scouting.
+Scouts BSA is one of the four traditional membership divisions of the BSA.
+It delivers a program to youth who have earned the Arrow of Light rank and are at least 10 years old, or have completed the fifth grade and are at least 10, or are 11, but not yet 18 years old.
+The program achieves the BSA's objectives of developing character, citizenship, personal fitness, and leadership.